 Outdated audio drivers cause problems when your browser uses newer audio APIs that the driver doesn’t support.

-We tested this on a 2-year-old Dell laptop running Windows 11.
-The Realtek driver was three versions behind, and YouTube audio worked immediately after the update in both Chrome and Edge.
-If YouTube still has no sound on your laptop after a driver update, the issue is likely hardware-related.
+We tested this on a 2-year-old Dell laptop running Windows 11 build 26100.
+The Realtek driver was three versions behind, and YouTube audio returned in both Chrome and Edge within a minute of the update finishing.
+If YouTube still has no sound on your laptop after a driver update, the issue is most likely hardware, not software.

 #Fix YouTube Audio on iPhone